DiarmaidMckeagney/Semester2_proj/Basic_Git_Tutorial.md

  The final tab is useful if you are working on the project across multiple computers (i.e. you laptop and your pc).
 It will pull any changes made to the branch from the cloud and add them to your local files.

  The options in the centre of the screen allow you to open the project in vscode, open the files in your file explorer and open the github codebase in your web browser.
-If you have made commits to your branch as I have in the picture above, it will give you the option of previewing and creating a pull request(covered below).
+If you have made commits to your branch as I have in the picture above, it will give you the option of previewing and creating a pull request (covered [below](#pull-requests)).

  ## Commits

- Opening the project in vscode (I know there are other IDEs but im just going to write a tutorial on this) you can edit the code however you want.
+ Opening the project in vscode (I know there are other IDEs but I'm just going to write a tutorial on this) you can edit the code however you want.
 Whenever you save the project (Ctrl + s), it will automatically show these changes in Github Desktop.

  <img src="/Tutorial_pics/commit/committing_github_desktop_interface_1.png" alt="Commit Menu"/>